 Bringing the business user to the project

 Agile methodologies combined with Lean principles requires the involvement of business users-- those who will use or benefit from the application being developed-- to be deeply involved throughout the project.
 Instead of getting detailed specs from these users prior to development, as in traditional waterfall methodologies, the requirements will be discussed in every sprint, and the resulting software will be shown at every demo meeting to those same business users.
 The feedback comes early and often, and the end product is a lot more likely to meet those users' real needs.
-Not surprisingly, this is also probably the single biggest challenge in
+Not surprisingly, this is also probably the single biggest challenge in Agile/Lean projects, since business users are accustomed to the status quo and may feel that they won't have the time to make themselves available to the project team.
+Only quick-wins (making some business users smile from ear-to-ear with actual results) will overcome this challenge.
+Bringing a peer that has already felt the benefits to share his/her experience is a good strategy to break through initial resistance.

 Uncovering problems that otherwise could prevent a successful launch